"

 • Work within the expectations of the funder or project to determine what are the best options

-• Work with the design team when needed
+• Work with the instructional design team when needed

 • Consider accessibility of resources being used

-• Avoid using common sayings, idioms, colloquialisms, and acronyms that are not equivalent to the target language that is being written in.
-Translating idioms and colloquial phrases can be challenging as they often rely on cultural context and may not have direct equivalents in Somali or Spanish.
+• Recognize that idioms and colloquial phrases can be challenging as they often rely on cultural context.
+These types of phrases can be especially challenging to translate and may not have direct equivalents in Somali or Spanish.
 To ensure clear communication and avoid potential misunderstandings, it’s best to use straightforward language, especially when writing content for Somali natives.
+When possible, avoid idioms, metaphors, or colloquial phrases.
+When these are used, be sure to explain what you hope the participant will understand from them.

-• “He hit the bullseye,” you could say “He hit the exact center.”
+• Instead of saying “He hit the bullseye,” you could say “He hit the exact center.”

 • Instead of saying “She’s feeling under the weather,” you could say “She’s not feeling well.”